Yves is Flinks' Content Strategist. He writes stories that help people get a fresh perspective on open banking and the growth of fintechs.

-EQ Bank’s Andrew Moor on why being customer-centric is key to succeeding in open banking
+EQ Bank’s Andrew Moor on Customer-Centricity in Open Banking

 The road to open banking is not straight nor is it always clear.
 Actually, most of it is still uncharted territory.
 Along the way, visionaries, builders and enablers lead the change in the finance and banking industry.